-- 3. The term of office of: - A member of a local authority or community or town council begins 4days following the election subject to making the declaration of acceptance of that office under section 83(1) of the 1972 Act. - A councillor member of a national park authority begins on the date on which that member is appointed as such by a constituent authority and the term of office of a Welsh Government appointed member begins on the date of that appointment.
-The term of office of the chair and deputy chair of the national park authority begins on the date of election by that authority to that office. - A councillor member of a Welsh fire and rescue authority begins on the date on which that member is appointed as such by a constituent authority and the term of office of the chair and deputy chair of the fire and rescue authority begins on the date of election by that authority to that office. - A co-opted member of a relevant authority begins on the date of appointment by the relevant authority.
+- 3. The term of office of: - An elected member of a principal council or community or town council begins 4 days following the election subject to making the declaration of acceptance of that office under section 83(1) of the 1972 Act. - A councillor member of a national park authority begins on the date on which that member is appointed as such by a constituent authority and the term of office of a Welsh Government appointed member begins on the date of that appointment.
+The term of office of the chair and deputy chair of the national park authority begins on their acceptance of that office further to being either elected or appointed as a chair or deputy chair of a national park authority. - A councillor member of a Welsh fire and rescue authority begins on the date on which that member is appointed as such by a constituent authority and the term of office of the chair and deputy chair of the fire and rescue authority begins on the date of election by that authority to that office. - A co-opted member of a relevant authority begins on the date of appointment by the relevant authority.

-Schedule of member remuneration (the Schedule) (does not apply to community or town councils - see Part 5)
+Schedule of payments to members (the Schedule) (does not apply to community or town councils - see Part 5)